feature-engine/feature_engine/docs/user_guide/selection/index.rst

 ============================================ ======================= ============= ====================================================================================
 :class:`SelectByShuffling()`	                ×	                      ×	            Selects features if shuffling their values causes a drop in model performance
 :class:`SelectByTargetMeanPerformance()`        √                         ×             Using the target mean as performance proxy, selects high performing features
+:class:`ProbeFeatureSelection()`                ×                         ×             Selects features whose importance is greater than those of random variables
 ============================================ ======================= ============= ====================================================================================

 The :class:`SelectByTargetMeanPerformance()` uses the target mean value as proxy for prediction, replacing categories or variable intervals by these values and then determining a performance metric.
 Thus, it is suitable for both categorical and numerical variables.
 In its current implementation, it does not support missing data.

+The :class:`ProbeFeatureSelection()` introduces random variables to the dataset, then creates a model and derives the feature importance.
+It selects all variables whose importance is grater than the mean importance of the random features.

 Throughout the rest of user guide, you will find more details about each of the feature selection procedures.